15knots/cmake4eclipse/README.md

 ## Debug and Build
 This project uses Apache maven as its build system.
-To build from a command-line, run `mvn -f ./parent/pom.xml package` in the root directory of the project source files.
+To build from a command-line, run `mvn package` in the root directory of the project source files.

 There is also a run configuration for eclipse to invoke the maven build: `build cmake4eclipse`.